-In fact, more than half of parents struggled to get their child out of the car because they didn’t have enough room in a regular parking space.
+More than half of parents struggle to get their child out of the car because they don’t have enough room in a regular parking space.

 What are the rules around parent and child parking bays?

-Generally, you can use a parent and child parking bay if you have a child with you that’s under 12 or in a car seat or booster seat.
-This is unless any signage says otherwise.
+Unless any signage says otherwise, you can use a parent and child parking bay if you have a child with you that’s under 12 or in a car or booster seat.

 It’s unclear whether pregnant women can use these spaces as signs specifically refer to parents with children.

-When we asked supermarkets to tell us their rules on parent and child parking bays, Tesco was the only store to mention pregnant women.
+We asked supermarkets about this, Tesco was the only store to mention pregnant women:

 If you’re pregnant and feel you need the extra room, it’s worth asking the store whether you can park in these bays.